hmcts/ops-runbooks/Certificates/certificates.md

 - PET
 - Heritage

-Consumer documentation can be found [here](http://localhost:4567/information-security/certificate-automation.html#tls-certificates).
+Consumer documentation can be found [on the HMCTS way](https://hmcts.github.io/information-security/certificate-automation.html#tls-certificates).

 ## Create a new certificate